clarecowgill/Cowgill-et-al.-2025-Multi-tool-monitoring/README.md

 ================
 2025-06-23

-# Multi-tool monitoring: integrating eDNA, acoustics, and cameras to monitor taxonomic, functional and trophic diversity
+# Multi-tool monitoring: integrating non-invasive methods to assess vertebrate diversity and trophic complexity in terrestrial rewilding

 ## Table of Contents